 4 Definitive Techniques to Making Small Talk

 Add the challenge of a very difficult relative, and things escalate quickly.
 You can brush it off when complete strangers say insulting or rude things to you.
 When Aunt Betty does it, things get deep, right?
-Many of us start off the holidays wrong and lose sleep anticipating Aunt Betty’s annoying questions and comments.
+Many of us start the holidays wrong and lose sleep anticipating Aunt Betty’s annoying questions and comments.

 The better way of dealing with difficult relatives